Oracle-Efficient Online Learning and Auction Design: Generalized FTPL and Oracle-Efficient Online Learning

 \begin{definition}[Offline Oracle] An \emph{offline oracle} $\opt$ is any algorithm that receives as input a weighted set of adversary actions $S = \{ (w_\ell,y_\ell) \}_{\ell\in\mathcal{L}}$ with $w_\ell\in\R^+$, $y_\ell\in \Y$ and a desired precision $\epsilon$, and returns an action $\hat{x}=\opt(S,\epsilon)$ such that

 \end{definition}

-\begin{definition}[Oracle Efficiency] We say that an online algorithm is \emph{oracle-efficient} with per-round complexity $g(T)$ if its per-round running time is $\order(g(T))$ with oracle calls counting $O(1)$. \end{definition}
+\begin{definition}[Oracle Efficiency] We say that an online algorithm is \emph{oracle-efficient} with per-round complexity $g(...)$ if its per-round running time is $\order(g(...))$ with oracle calls counting $O(1)$.
+The notation $g(...)$ refers to the fact that $g$ may be a function of problem-specific parameters, including $T$. \end{definition}

-We next define a property of a translation matrix $\mGamma$ which allows us to transform the perturbed objective into a dataset, thus achieving oracle-efficiency of Generalized FTPL: \begin{definition} A matrix $\mGamma$ is \emph{implementable} with complexity $M$ if for each $j\in[N]$ there exists a weighted dataset $S_j$, with $|S_j|\leq M$, such that
+We next define a property of a translation matrix $\mGamma$ which allows us to transform the perturbed objective into a dataset, thus achieving oracle efficiency of Generalized FTPL: \begin{definition} A matrix $\mGamma$ is \emph{implementable} with complexity $M$ if for each $j\in[N]$ there exists a weighted dataset $S_j$, with $|S_j|\leq M$, such that

-In this case, we say that weighted datasets $S_j$, $j\in[N]$, implement $\mGamma$ with complexity $\max_{j\in[N]} |S_j|$. \end{definition} One simple but useful example of implementability is when each column $j$ of $\mGamma$ specifies the payoffs of every learner action under a particular adversary action $y_j\in\Y$, i.e., $\Gamma_{xj}=f(x,y_j)$ for all $x$.
+In this case, we say that weighted datasets $S_j$, $j\in[N]$, implement $\mGamma$ with complexity $M$. \end{definition} One simple but useful example of implementability is when each column $j$ of $\mGamma$ specifies the payoffs of learner's actions under a particular adversary action $y_j\in\Y$, i.e., $\Gamma_{xj}=f(x,y_j)$.
 In this case, $S_j=\set{(1,y_j)}$.
 Using an implementable $\mGamma$ gives rise to an oracle-efficient variant of the Generalized FTPL, provided in Algorithm~\ref{alg:oracleftpl}, in which we explicitly set $\epsilon=1/\sqrt{T}$.
-Theorem~\ref{thm:imp}, the proof of which is in Appendix~\ref{app:cor_proof}, shows that the output of this algorithm is equivalent to the output of Generalized FTPL and therefore the same regret guarantees hold.
+Theorem~\ref{thm:imp} shows that the output of this algorithm is equivalent to the output of Generalized FTPL and therefore the same regret guarantees hold.
 Note the assumption that the perturbations $\alpha_j$ are non-negative.
 The algorithm can be extended to negative perturbations when both $\mGamma$ and $-\mGamma$ are implementable.
 (See \Sec{contexts} for details.)